 To ensure the relevance of the research and its use for informing policy, the projects will be led by teams of local researchers and government officers.

-PEP will select four mixed government-research teams following a competitive call for proposals.
+PEP selected four mixed government-research teams following a competitive call for proposals.

 - Conduct rigorous, cutting-edge and gender-sensitive analysis,